Table of Contents

 The southwest corner of my inheritance was at the corner of 176th Street and 165th Road, about a mile and three quarters east and a little north of the Pine Grove Church.
 If you zoom in on that corner and switch to Satellite View on the map above my field looks oddly white and striped.
 Switch to Street View and here's what that corner of my pine plantation looks like:

 I sold the land soon after I harvested my trees.
 The guy who bought it planned to do the same thing my dad had.
 Plant trees as his son's inheritance.
 Looks like they were doing fine as of January 2008, the date of that image capture.
 That's a relief.
 I was afraid he wouldn't do well with that plan.
 A crop of pines can be hard on the soil.
 A few years of manure crops is recommended to build it back up.
 I was afraid he'd replant pines right away.
 From the age of those trees it looks like he did his homework and followed that guidance.
+Those trees have since been harvested, presumably for pulp, and a new crop is coming in, looking good so far (September 2023).
+It's funny; I still feel a little connection with that field.

 Peanuts.
-My dad bought seed peanuts in twenty-five pound sacks.
-He didn't plant them.
+My dad bought seed peanuts in twenty-five pound sacks but he didn't plant them.
 He roasted them in the oven spread out in a single layer on cookies sheets and ate them out of hand.
 He loved peanuts.
 I asked why seed peanuts?
 He explained that a reputable feed company would select the best peanuts for seeds, d'oh, because that's what you do.
 Those reputable feed companies didn't treat seed peanuts in the mid 1970s.
 Not so sure about that now.
 I saw that he also made peanut butter sandwiches using store bought peanut butter so the next Christmas I gave him a Salton peanut grinder.
 He was delighted and never went back to store bought peanut butter.
 Finding the right gift is so satisfying.
 The Salton Peanut Butter Machine™, to call it by its rightful name, is now a museum piece.